 Conclusion:

-It can be concluded from the present study that Zn nutrition had a significant influence on weed population in rice.
-Nutri priming with Nano Zn at 0.05% followed by foliar application of Nano Zn at 0.05% at maximum tillering stage was found superior for weed competitiveness in transplanted rice.
+It can be concluded from the present study that Zn nutrition had a significant influence on the rice weed population.
+Nutri priming with Nano Zn at 0.05%, followed by foliar application of Nano Zn at 0.05% at maximum tillering stage, was found superior for weed competitiveness in transplanted rice.

 REFERENCES